We aim for making the excellent cigarette in Vietnam.

 The tipping paper includes paper and adhesive.

-Design adjustments achieve different strengths and tastes, and can reduce smoke yields of various smoke components, as measured by a standardised machine method.
+Design adjustments achieve different strengths and tastes, and can reduce smoke yields of various smoke components, as measured by a standardized machine method.

 To understand cigarette design, it helps to know how a cigarette burns.
 It is the combustion process – the burning of the cigarette – that produces tar.
 If hay were burned instead of tobacco, it would also produce a type of tar.
 When an item burns, it produces tiny particles mixed with gases – this is smoke.
 A cigarette filter traps some of these particles.